 Some reports link acute pancreatitis with GLP-1 agonists, but there are not enough data to establish a clear causal relationship.
 If a healthcare provider suspects pancreatitis, a person should stop the drug and not restart it.

 Researchers continue to investigate other possible adverse effects on the pancreas.
-For example, one group explored whether or not there could be a link between GLP-1 agonists and pancreatitis, as well as pancreatic cancer, but it did not find sufficient evidence of a link.
+For example, one group explored whether or not there could be a link between GLP-1 agonists and pancreatitis, as well as pancreatic cancer, but it

 Some GLP-1 agonists may cause local skin reactions at the injection site.
 For example, people using exenatide (Bydureon, Byetta) have reported this side effect.